-This Fund is now CLOSED.
-The next round will open for applications in November 2022 – dates tbc
+This Fund is currently CLOSED for applications.
+The next round will open November 2023 – January 2024.

 The Neighbourhood Fund prioritises smaller community groups, therefore, applications made by groups with annual expenditure over £250,000 will not usually be considered by the panel.

 Groups must be local to Dorset.
 We do not fund national charities but can fund local branches if they are managed separately and financially independent.